SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 - deep learning makes it possible to apply the same learning algorithm to many different tasks.
 - The fact that the weights of the trained model correspond to visual concepts is a consequence of the training data, not the algorithm.
 - here’s the big reveal—all modern chatbots are actually trained simply to predict the next word in a sequence of words.
-- It instead performs an absurdly large number of calculations to determine what the first word in the response should be.
+- Generating a response is enormously expensive computationally: an absurdly large number of calculations just to determine the first word, and roughly a trillion arithmetic operations for every token—part of a word—that ChatGPT produces.
-- we cannot stress enough how computationally expensive all this is.
-To generate a single token—part of a word—ChatGPT has to perform roughly a trillion arithmetic operations.

 #### From Models to Chatbots